foadmoha/python-zeep/docs/client.rst

 The `AsyncClient` allows you to execute operations in an asynchronous fashion.
 There is one big caveat however: the wsdl documents are still loaded using synchronous methods.
-The reason for this is that the codebase was originally not written for asynchronous usage and support that is quite a lot of work.
+The reason for this is that the codebase was not originally written for asynchronous usage and supporting that requires a lot of work.

 To use async operations you need to use the `AsyncClient()` and the